- https://www.idfcfirst.bank.in/finfirst-blogs/nri/how-nris-can-buy-property-in-india

 Can OCI Holders Buy Plots in India?

-- Automated General Permission: An OCI cardholder can acquire any number of residential or commercial plots without needing to notify government departments or undergo long screening loops before making a land purchase transaction.
+- Automated General Permission: An OCI holder can buy any number of residential or commercial plots.
+No government notification or approval is needed.

 NRI Home Loan for Plot Purchase